We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Gel foam is ideal for people who sleep hot because it doesn’t trap heat as easily as memory foam.
+Gel foam is great for people who sleep hot because it doesn’t trap heat as easily as memory foam.
 Latex is a bit more responsive than memory foam, but people with latex allergies should steer clear.

-You might also prefer the feel of shredded foam or down alternative instead of a slab of foam.
+You might also prefer the feel of shredded foam or a down alternative instead of a slab of foam.

 In general, look for a height that helps keep your neck aligned with your spine, no matter what position you sleep in.

 You’ll want to go with personal preference here while also taking into account your favorite sleeping position.
 Generally, people who sleep on their back or side prefer medium-firm pillows.
 Stomach sleepers tend to prefer softer pillows because they don’t put as much pressure on the neck when lying on the belly.